How to Make Your Brand Stand Out in a Crowd

 This doesn’t mean that brands that are well-established must stay stuck in the mud and not update.
 It’s that it needs to be a brand evolution instead of a brand reinvention.
 Subtle, progressive changes are necessary to stay up-to-date and capitalize on the current consumer mindset – the key is to know when it’s time for baby steps, and when it’s time for a leap of change.

 On the other end of the spectrum, for those brands where innovation is second nature, the gloves are off.
 Consumers expect the latest and greatest at fairly regular intervals, and being synonymous with innovation comes with its own set of brand strategy best practices.
-For instance, in the aforementioned study, consumers saw Apple as “creative, young and exciting” and were more open to 10-future-apple-products-FSMdotCOM1accepting new products that brought about new product interactions.
+For instance, in the aforementioned study, consumers saw Apple as “creative, young and exciting” and were more open to accepting new products that brought about new product interactions.

 But even Apple, who seems to be the leader in “next big thing” development, knows the power of maintaining core brand characteristics.
 From their iconic logo to the naming architecture of their products, the knowledge that a strong foundation is necessary to support the heavy load of brand updates.